ErikKassubek/Deadlock-Go/README.md

 	x := deadlock.NewLock()
 	y := deadlock.NewLock()

-	// make sure, that program does not terminates
+	// make sure, that the program does not terminate
 	// before all routines have terminated
 	ch := make(chan bool, 2)